artenlf/react-typescript-studies/README.md

 Lesson 18: we've created a time converter function in our common project folder, which will be used on our stopwatch convertions.

 Hint: As the name might suggest, common project folder usually nest common functions used in multiple parts of the project.

+Lessons 19 and 20: to make our stopwatch see state changes on our tasks time we had to apply a Hook called useEffect, otherwise the its component would be rendered once stay the same.
+In case we applied other solutions like an if statement, it would render indefinitely (infinite loop), making our app crash.

+Hint: to read more about useEffect Hooks: https://www.w3schools.com/react/react_useeffect.asp